input-output-hk/perf-ops/README.md

 ## Configuring a load client

-* At this time, each host deployed using perf-ops can run a maximum of about 250 load clients before hitting a default dbus limit and assuming other constraints such as CPU, RAM and storage are sufficient for that number of load clients
+* At this time, each host deployed using perf-ops can run a maximum of about 250 load clients before hitting a default dbus limit, assuming other constraints such as CPU, RAM and storage are sufficient for that number of load clients.
+The dbus limit may be addressed at a later date.
 * Load clients can be generated in nixos containers on AWS hosts using either standard container generation which requires evaluation on the deployer during image build time or by generating containers on the hosts during provisioning post-boot time using an [extra-container](https://github.com/erikarvstedt/extra-container) method.
-The issue with the former method is that a large number of containers tends to require a large amount of RAM and CPU time to generate the AMI on the deployer.
-To address this, the perf-ops repo is configured to automatically build one standard nixos container with the load client to benefit from any eval or build errors at image build time and to then build the rest of the load client containers per host at host provisioning post-boot time.
+* The issue with the former method container generation method mentioned is that a large number of containers tends to require a large amount of RAM and CPU time to generate the host image on the deployer.
+* To address this, the perf-ops repo is configured to automatically build one standard nixos load client container to benefit from revealing any eval or build errors at image build time and to then build the rest of the load client containers per host at host provisioning post-boot time.
-* To define a load client, a new directory under the container-modules subdirectory should be created with at least the minimum required files such as a load client niv pin directory and files, and a load client modules directory include a container-common.nix and container-wrapper.nix module.
-The `container-modules/template` directory can be copied for this purpose.
+* To define a load client, a new directory under the container-modules subdirectory should be created with at least the minimum required files such as a load client [niv](https://github.com/nmattia/niv) pin directory and files, and a load client modules directory including `container-common.nix` and `container-wrapper.nix` modules.
+The `container-modules/template` directory can be copied and modified as needed for this purpose.
-* The structure of the template directory and/or other load client directories in the container-modules directory can be examined to see how the load client module should be wrapped in, but from a high level here is what should be done:
+* The structure of the template directory and/or other load client directories in the container-modules directory can be examined to see how the load client module should be wrapped, but from a high level perspective here is what should be done:
   * Call the load client module into `container-wrapper.nix`
   * Have the load client module import `container-common.nix`
-  * Have the load client module utilize niv for source pins as needed
+  * Have the load client module utilize [niv](https://github.com/nmattia/niv) for source pins as needed
 * If your SSH keys are not already included in the pre-defined keyset of the `modules/{ssh.nix,ssh-keys.nix}` files, you will need to modify those modules to include your SSH keys

 ## Configuring a load client image